ltw-webdev-4/ecommerce-ux/README.md

 ## Hand in

-1. Create a board on InVision with all the content
+1. Create a board on InVision with all the content (or Google Doc, or AI PDF)
-2. Submit the InVision board URL online
+2. Submit the document URL online

 *Example URL:*